R-boop-D-boop/R-boop-D-boop/README.md

 :fallen_leaf: I’m looking to collaborate on anything that can give me more insight into the software developing world.

-:fallen_leaf: I’m currently learning HTML, CSS, C#, Javascript, SQL, .Net
+:fallen_leaf: I’m currently learning:
+HTML  CSS  C#  Javascript  SQL  .Net

 <h2>These are my stats!
 Watch this space to see my coding knowledge grow! :fire:</h2>